afedoriouk/run-buddy/README.md

 For More Information Contact: support@runbuddy.io

 # SEO
 Website is optimized for SEO.
-Included <h1><h2><h3> tags for the search engines to identify title, subtitles and important content.
-Images are optimized for SEO with <alt tags>
+Included h1,h2,h3 tags for the search engines to identify title, subtitles and important content.
+Images are optimized for SEO with alt tags.
 HTML and CSS presented in clean code optimised for ALL browsers.
 All links on the website are functioning correctly to eliminate error 404.

 # Roadmap